cescosgames/quickrepPA/README.md

 process as frictionless as possible to get peoples voices heard, so anything that can make the process easier I would like to explore.
 <br><br>
 Thanks for checking this project out, I'm always open to improvement so any advice, comments, or criticism is always welcome!
+<br><br>
+<br><br>
+Update 2/15/26:
+<br><br>
+Thanks to assistance from Claude, I realized I didn't need a an API to call the zip -> rep data, I could generate it for myself in a way that is good enough for most users (not counting the overlapping districts).
+I used Claude Code to generate a comprehensive json file of all our state representatives with contact information and zip codes for quick lookup.
+In the case of overlapping zips, the first rep is returned.
+<br><br>
+Now that I have this functional, there is a lot of room for improvement like returning multiple reps for overlapping zips or adding direct clickable links to rep websites.